BDC Hamburger Icon

 Open row

 Whether you’re running a brick-and-mortar business or managing a fulfillment center, the impact of your product packaging choices can’t be overstated.
-By opting for green innovation in the form of eco-friendly processes and materials, you can reduce your company’s carbon footprint, minimize overhead costs and make a lasting positive impression on consumers eager to support businesses that champion transparency and sustainability.
+By opting for green innovation in the form of eco-friendly processes and materials, you can reduce your business’s carbon footprint, potentially minimize overhead costs and make a lasting positive impression on consumers eager to support businesses that champion transparency and sustainability.

 Of course, the most apparent benefit of eco-friendly packaging is reducing waste and cutting costs by minimizing the amount of packaging materials used to ship goods.
 We’ll look at ways a brand can commit to eco-friendly packaging without breaking the bank — ultimately yielding long-term savings.